-Procedures such as MRI, PET/CT scans and ultrasounds can be used to aid the detection of prostate cancer.
-These methods, many of them new or under development, can better determine the presence of prostate cancer and help doctors minimize risk of side effects.
+Procedures such as MRI scans, CT scans, and ultrasounds can be used to aid the detection of prostate cancer.
+These methods, some of them new or under development, can often better determine the presence of prostate cancer and help doctors minimize risk of side effects.

 An MRI, magnetic resonance imaging, uses a magnetic field to produce clear images that may not be seen clearly with an X-ray or pictures derived from ultrasounds.
 It is painless and usually takes about 45 minutes to complete.
 After prostate cancer has been confirmed by a biopsy, an MRI is useful in enabling doctors to determine malignant areas.
 Some research has even suggested MRIs can help predict prostate cancer recurrence.

-A PET (or a positron emission tomography) scan for prostate cancer is noninvasive and uses a nuclear imaging technique to best determine if and how far cancer has spread beyond the prostate by using radioactive materials that can diagnose and even treat the disease.
+A PET (positron emission tomography) scan for prostate cancer is noninvasive and uses a nuclear imaging technique to best determine if and how far cancer has spread beyond the prostate by using radioactive materials that can diagnose and even treat the disease.
 After the substances are released, the PET scanner machine is passed over the body to determine any cancer spread.

-Combining computed tomography (CT) with PET increases accuracy of diagnosis by using X-rays that are focused from various areas around the patient’s body.
+Combining PET with computed tomography (CT) increases accuracy of diagnosis by using X-rays that are focused from various areas around the patient’s body.